MartinThoma/MartinThoma.github.io/_posts/2016-07-19-tf-xor-tutorial.md

 [![enter image description here][1]][1]

-It gets a variable number of inputx $x_0, x_1, \dots, x_n$, they get multiplied with weights $w_0, w_1, \dots, w_n$, summed and a function $\phi$ is applied to it.
+It gets a variable number of inputx $x_0, x_1, \dots, x_n$, they get multiplied with weights $w_0, w_1, \dots, w_n$, summed and a function $\varphi$ is applied to it.
 The weights is what you want to "fine tune" to make it actually work.
 When you have more of those neurons, you visualize it like this:

 [![enter image description here][2]][2]

 In this example, it is only one output and 5 inputs, but it could be any number.
 The number of inputs and outputs is usually defined by your problem, the intermediate is to allow it to fit more exact to what you need (which comes with some other implications).

 Now you have some structure of the function set, you need to find weights which work.
-This is where backpropagation (which is only a clever implementation of gradient descent) comes into play.
+This is where backpropagation[^3] comes into play.
 The idea is the following: You took functions ($\varphi$) which were differentiable and combined them in a way which makes sure the complete function is differentiable.
 Then you apply an error function (e.g. the euclidean distance of the output to the desired output, Cross-Entropy) which is also differentiable.
 Meaning you have a completely differentiable function.
 Now you see the weights as variables and the data as given parameters of a HUGE function.
 You can differentiate (calculate the gradient) and go from your random weights "a step" in the direction where the error gets lower.
 This adjusts your weights.
 Then you repeat this steepest descent step and hopefully end up some time with a good function.

 For two weights, this awesome image by Alec Radford visualizes how different algorithms based on gradient descent find a minimum ([Source](http://imgur.com/a/Hqolp) with even more of those):